 Set clear expectations

 In addition, make sure to always be accessible to them in case they have questions (and there will be).
-Aside from providing complete instructions and outlining expectations, it also helps to remind your employees about work priorities, performance goals, milestones, and more.
-This doesn’t only open communication lines between both parties, but it also ensures that everything is crystal clear and nothing is left in the dark.
+Aside from providing complete instructions, it also helps to remind your employees about work priorities, performance goals, milestones, and more.
+This opens communication lines between both parties.
+It also ensures that everything is crystal clear and nothing is left in the dark.

 Try not to micromanage them

 When learning to manage remote workers, it might be tempting to always guide them in everything they do, to the point of micromanaging them.
-It could be your way of making sure that you still have control over them even though you can’t be with them physically, or it could be fear that they won’t complete their tasks or work as intended during work hours.
+It could be your way of making sure you still have control, though you can’t be with them physically.
+It could be fear that they won’t complete their tasks or work as intended during work hours.
 Whatever the reason is, you have to resist micromanaging your remote employees.